Medical Alumni Reunion

 2024 Distinguished Service Award

-Dr. Jonathan Scammell received his Ph.D. in physiology from the University of Florida and received post-doctoral training in pharmacology at Yale School of Medicine before joining the faculty at the University of South Alabama in 1986.
-He served as course director of Medical Pharmacology for over 10 years and was responsible for building the Endocrine Reproduction Module when the “new” pre-clinical curriculum was instituted.
-While enjoying a research career funded by the National Institutes of Health, the National Science Foundation, the American Heart Association, as well as commercial sources, he chaired multiple medical school committees including Curriculum, Faculty Promotion and Tenure, and chair searches, among others.
-Since retiring last October, he is taking advantage of his emeritus status to serve on intramural research committees and participate in the OB-GYN clerkship for M3 students.
+Dr. Jonathan Scammell received his Ph.D. in Physiology from the University of Florida and post-doctoral training in Pharmacology at Yale School of Medicine.
+Since joining the faculty at the University of South Alabama in 1986, he served as course director of Medical Pharmacology for over 10 years and was responsible for building the Endocrine Reproduction Module when the “new” pre-clinical curriculum was instituted.
+Also, while enjoying a research career funded by the NIH, NSF, the American Heart Association, and other agencies, he chaired multiple medical school committees including Curriculum, Faculty Promotion and Tenure, Admissions, Chair Searches, among others.
+Since retiring last October, he is taking advantage of his Emeritus status to continue to serve on several committees for the college and participate in small group learning sessions with M3 and M4 students.

 The Distinguished Service Award recognizes an alum or faculty/staff member who has made a significant contribution to improving the quality and reach of the Whiddon College of Medicine, as well as service that substantially benefits or enhances the reputation of the College.